|

 Proper Use of a Garden Fork:

-Aerating a lawn with a garden fork may seem simple, but it is important to use the tool correctly to achieve the best results.
+Aerating a lawn with a garden fork or a manual aerator may seem simple, but it is important to use the tool correctly to achieve the best results.
 First, make sure that the spikes on the fork are sharp and clean to ensure that they easily penetrate the soil.

 Next, hold the fork at a slight angle and push it into the soil with your foot, careful not to damage the grass roots.
 The spikes should be inserted to a depth of about 3-4 inches, but this may vary depending on the soil and the type of grass.
 Try to be consistent in spacing the spikes to ensure that the entire lawn is aerated evenly.